MosquitoAGI/mosquito-brain/docs/LOG.md

 - 2024-09-30 — first synthetic sweep on the desk. the right half reads low; suspect the test scene, not the maths.
 - 2024-11-01 — the mock backend is eight leaky groups and one confused developer. it demonstrates the wiring, nothing else.
+- 2024-11-11 — spent the morning chasing a flaky usb cable. it was the cable. it is always the cable.